Search APTA Policies

 Board policy: The CEO is an officer of the Board and in that capacity is authorized to execute or to authorize their designee to execute, on behalf of the association, certain binding agreements and other acts.

-Editorial Corrections of Association Actions
+Editorial Corrections of Board of Directors-Approved Documents and Actions

 Board policy: Staff shall be authorized to make such editorial corrections and shall be charged to notify the Board of Directors of corrections made.